The Right Divorce Lawyer Can Make All The Difference

 If you have children, it’s essential to remember that the state’s family court system has an obligation to rule in favor of protecting your children’s best interests when it comes to custody and support.
 Your Yorba Linda divorce attorney can provide you with more specific guidance that pertains to your unique divorce case.
 If you are ready to discuss your situation with an experienced and compassionate Yorba Linda defense lawyer, contact the Law Offices of Dorie A. Rogers today.

-- the ability of the attorney to listen to you and his or her rapport
+- Ability of the attorney to listen to you and his or her rapport

 - beware of guaranteed outcomes or promises

-- does the attorney’s client base consist of both genders
+- Whether the attorney’s client base consists of both genders

-The list is not all inclusive and you should be comfortable in relating to your attorney.
+The list is not all-inclusive, but you should be comfortable in relating any concerns or issues to your attorney.
 Remember, your attorney is your employee.

 Financial records: Tax returns, bank statements, money market account statements, corporate books, profit and loss statements, pension statements, and credit card statements, promissory notes, to name a few.